Community exercise scheme continues to benefit Hailsham residents

 The group has grown since its launch, with some classes/sessions attracting more than 30 participants.

-Currently, outdoor exercise sessions are held at the Western Road Recreation Ground (if the Hailsham Active flag is flying) from 6.30pm to 7.30pm on Tuesdays.
-Sessions also take place at the same location on Saturdays (9am to 10am) and at the Herstmonceux Recreation Ground on Thursdays (6.30pm to 7.30pm).
+Currently (from November to April), free indoor exercise sessions are held at the James West Community Centre on Tuesdays (6.30pm-7.30pm) and Saturdays (9am-10am).
+From May to September/October, sessions take place outside on Mondays, Tuesdays and Saturdays at the Western Road Recreation Ground (if the Hailsham Active flag is flying).
+Exercise activities include keep fit, aerobics and dance fit.

 At exercise classes, residents can meet their friends and join a qualified fitness instructor to get active and chat about health and well-being.
-Sessions take place free of charge.
+Sessions take place free of charge, with a donation welcome.

 Exercise sessions are led by experienced, fully qualified and insured instructors and include a range of classes such as back-to-exercise and gentle exercise.
 No bookings are required - just turn up and take part.

-Town Mayor Cllr Paul Holbrook, who encourages residents to take advantage of the many recreational opportunities offered within the town said: "It is wonderful news that the Town Council and Hailsham Active have been able to work with the community over the past seven years to deliver and expand provision of easy-access exercises classes."
+Town Mayor Cllr Paul Holbrook, who encourages residents to take advantage of the many recreational opportunities offered within the town said: "It is wonderful news that the Town Council and Hailsham Active have been able to work with the community over the past six years to deliver and expand provision of easy access exercises classes."

 "All classes are taken by fully qualified instructors and will help everyone get fit or at least have fun trying.
 Furthermore, classes are suitable for all fitness levels with the aim of engaging everyone regardless of age and fitness experience.
 So why not attend a session and find out how it works?"